egriff38/egriff38/README.md

 # 👋 Hi, I'm Eshin Griffith

 ## 🚀 About Me
 I'm a Full Stack TypeScript Developer with a passion for creating elegant solutions and developer tools.
 Since 2019, I've been diving deep into the JavaScript ecosystem, exploring its vast capabilities to solve complex problems.
-I currently work at [Kollacode](https://kollacode.com), where I develop full-stack Express + Vue applications deployed in the IBM Public Cloud.
+I previously worked at [Kollacode](https://kollacode.com), where I developed full-stack Express + Vue applications deployed in the IBM Public Cloud.

 ## 💼 Professional Experience
 - **Full Stack Development**: Building robust applications with Express, Vue, and TypeScript